jamieadkins95/Heistr/README.md

 # Heistr
 This is the source code for an Android app that lets you create skill and weapon builds for Payday 2.
+You can download Heistr [here](https://play.google.com/store/apps/details?id=com.dawgandpony.pd2skills) or signup for beta updates [here](https://play.google.com/apps/testing/com.dawgandpony.pd2skills)
-You can download the beta version [here](https://play.google.com/apps/testing/com.dawgandpony.pd2skills):
+You can download the beta version :

 # Coming Soon
  - An overall summary of the build